 - Bowel movements that look like thin toothpaste ribbons

-People with symptomatic diverticulosis may feel like they have a bladder or ovarian problem.
+People with symptomatic diverticulosis may feel like they have a bladder, pelvic, or ovarian problem.
 A thickened sigmoid colon can press against the bladder, irritating it and leading to frequent urination and a feeling of pressure, which can mimic a urinary tract infection.

-Complications also include bleeding from the rupture of superficial blood vessels inside the potholes.
-Diverticulosis can progress into a more serious condition called diverticulitis, in which the potholes can become infected or inflamed.
+Complications also include bleeding from the rupture of superficial blood vessels inside the diverticular orifices.
+Diverticulosis can progress into a more serious condition called diverticulitis, in which the “potholes” can become infected or inflamed.

-Diverticulosis is often diagnosed as an incidental finding in the over 50 population (more than one third has diverticulosis) during a routine colonoscopy (a test used to investigate the colon during which a thin, flexible tube with a camera on its end is inserted into the rectum) to screen for colon cancer.
+Diverticulosis is often diagnosed as an incidental finding in the over 50 population (more than one third has diverticulosis) during a routine colonoscopy to screen for colon cancer.
 In most of these individuals, diverticulosis is asymptomatic and is overlooked as an inconsequential finding, and the patient is told they have a “normal” colon.
-Some of these patients develop symptoms and are diagnosed with irritable bowel syndrome despite the presence of diverticulosis.
+Some of these patients develop symptoms and are diagnosed with irritable bowel syndrome later on, despite the presence of diverticulosis to explain their symptoms.

-Early detection for diverticulosis is helpful and acting as Your Inner Doctor is important.
-Be mindful of initial signs and symptoms of diverticulosis and make a habit of clean eating.
-These lifestyle behaviors will give you an edge on preventing diverticulosis or catching it early.
+Early detection for diverticulosis is helpful.
+Be mindful of initial signs and symptoms of diverticulosis and make a habit of eating a high fiber diet.
+This will give you an edge on preventing diverticulosis or catching it early.

-If you have diverticulosis, early or progressive, the most helpful tactics for controlling your symptoms are lifestyle based:
+If you have diverticulosis, early or late stage, the most helpful tactics for controlling your symptoms are lifestyle based:

-- Eat a high-fiber diet aiming for 30 grams of fiber from natural sources like fruits, vegetables, legumes, nuts, and seeds.
+- Eat a high-fiber diet aiming for at least 30 grams of fiber daily from natural sources like fruits, vegetables, legumes, nuts, and seeds.

-- Drink plenty of water to keep the stool soft—at least a 2 liters a day.
+- Drink plenty of water to keep the stool soft—at least 2 liters a day

-- Exercise to encourage peristaltic movement through the colon.
+- Exercise regularly to encourage movement through the colon